isabella232/dynamic-media-classic.en-1/help/publish-setup.md

 Administrators can change the default settings on the Image Server, Image Renderer, and Vignette screens to establish default settings for delivering assets from servers.

-To open the Publish Setup screens, click Setup &gt; Application Setup &gt; Publish Setup.
+To open the Publish Setup screens, click Setup > Application Setup > Publish Setup.

 >[!NOTE]
 >